Oldboy (2003 film): Box office

 In South Korea, the film was seen by 3,260,000 filmgoers and ranks fifth for the highest-grossing film of 2003.
+In North America, the Film opened to a limited release on March 25, 2005, 2 years after it released in South Korea.
+It was shown in a maximum of 28 theaters.

-Oldboy grossed a total of US$17,052,444 worldwide.
+Oldboy grossed a total of US$17,617,021 worldwide, of which US$14,980,005 came from its original release and the remainder from re-releases between 2006 and 2025.

 20th anniversary re-release

 The film was theatrically re-released in the United States by NEON for its 20th anniversary on 16 August 2023, remastered in 4K, featuring bonus commentary by Park Chan-wook.

 In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Park Chan-wook.